 Dental implants aren’t just for a single missing tooth.
 They are also the ideal solution for someone with missing several teeth, especially in a row.
 With the loss of multiple teeth, it is crucial to replace the missing teeth in order to prevent bone deterioration and facial structure collapse.

 Dental implants are now considered the standard of care for those missing several teeth.
 Unfortunately, most dentists are not trained in the placement of dental implants.
-So the most commonly used solution is a fixed dental bridge (if there are surrounding healthy teeth) or a removable partial (mini-denture) that is held in place by wire clasps that wrap around healthy teeth.
+The most commonly used solution is a fixed dental bridge (if there are surrounding healthy teeth) or a removable partial (mini-denture) that is held in place by wire clasps that wrap around healthy teeth.
+With affordable dental implants from Dr. Mark Sowell, you won’t have to deal with bulky restorations like those mentioned.

 A dental bridge requires filing down the two surrounding healthy teeth so that they can act as anchors for the artificial teeth that are then cemented onto those two surrounding teeth.
 The damage to the surrounding teeth is permanent.